RPM-lab-UMN/openpi/README.md

 XLA_PYTHON_CLIENT_MEM_FRACTION=0.9 uv run scripts/train.py pi05_libero --exp-name=my_experiment --overwrite
 ```
 **Note:**
+- norm stats from the previous step should be saved in "openpi/assets/{config}/{repo_name}"
 - --exp-name will be the name of the current run in the 'openpi' project on wandb
-- fsdp_devices in config.py should be tweaked for multi-GPU training
+- consider changing fsdp_devices in config.py if multi-GPU training and full-parameter fine-tuning (reduces memory footprint)

 The command will log training progress to the console and save checkpoints to the `checkpoints` directory.
 You can also monitor training progress on the Weights & Biases dashboard.
 For maximally using the GPU memory, set `XLA_PYTHON_CLIENT_MEM_FRACTION=0.9` before running training -- this enables JAX to use up to 90% of the GPU memory (vs. the default of 75%).